 Tehran maintains that its actions are a response to what it calls illegal economic warfare by the West.
 Al Jazeera reported that Iranian military commanders have prepared a scorched earth policy for the region's energy infrastructure.
 If the United States strikes Iranian power plants, Tehran will retaliate by targeting the desalination plants and refineries of American allies.
 This doctrine of mutual destruction aims to deter a first strike by making the cost of victory unacceptably high.
 Our earlier reporting on global energy market covered comparable developments.

 In fact, the Iranian Navy has already deployed hundreds of fast attack craft and midget submarines along the jagged coastline of the Musandam Peninsula.
 These vessels are difficult to track with traditional radar and can deploy mines with high efficiency.
 Iranian state media broadcast footage of naval exercises involving the Zolfaghar fast boat fleet.
 Exercises focused on swarming tactics designed to overwhelm the defensive systems of large American destroyers.
-A pattern first noted in Elite Tribune's coverage of global energy markets appears to be growing.
+A pattern first noted in independent analysts's coverage of global energy markets appears to be growing.

 Pressure is mounting on the Iranian leadership to maintain a defiant stance before its domestic audience.